-This article explains the functionality of the advanced settings for Feature tagging in your mobile app and helps determine the quality of a selection.
+This article explains advanced settings for Feature tagging in your mobile application and helps ensure accurate analytics.
+Advanced settings include modifiers and attributes, which refine Feature rules and improve the accuracy of collected data.

 Visit the Pendo Academy for a video on advanced settings for mobile Feature tagging.